michaelmarzec/michaelmarzec.github.io/_posts/2022-02-01-NbaAgeAnalysis-infrastructure.md

 The HTML table template uses a basic structure and a simple CSS file (i.e., the bulk of the research/work was completed via the Flask-Table library).

-The HTML time-series template uses chart.js and a slightly more complex CSS file:
+The HTML time-series template uses Chart.js and a slightly more complex CSS file:
-- I manually created a json set for each team which strikes me as an opportunity for improvement via some type of an automated for-loop solution.
+- I manually created a JSON set for each team which strikes me as an opportunity for improvement via some type of an automated for-loop solution.
 - My flex-wrapper class was a lifesaver.
 I struggled to station the footer below the chart, but the combination of ‘display’, ‘flex-direction’, and ‘justify-content’ resolved the issue.

 #### Deployment